JCPedroza/fibonacci-vs-py-lua-rb-ts/README.md

-# Fibonacci vs Python, TypeScript, Ruby, and OCaml
+# Fibonacci vs Python, Ruby, OCaml, and TypeScript

 ## Running the programs